Demystify This!

 Repetition eventually breeds familiarity, yet we know nothing about their history.
 We don’t care where they came from or how old they are, and we still don’t.
 We might grow to know a lot about how to use them now, how they permeate and penetrate, but most of us have no idea that our favorite swears are probably the same ones our authority figures used to tell their authority figures off.
 Depending on our age, they might be the same words that our great-grandfather used to tell his authority figures off.
 Does that matter?
 It doesn’t.
 They may have been theirs then, but they’re ours now.

 We don’t rent them, or lease them with a plan to buy.
 We own them.
-Yet, when we took ownership, we didn’t look under the hood, examine the tires for wear, or notice the ‘as is’ sticker.
+Yet, when we assumed ownership, we didn’t look under the hood, examine the tires for wear, or notice the ‘as is’ sticker.
 They felt new to us, or new enough.
-The idea that they were used didn’t matter to us then, and it doesn’t matter to us now, because they’re ours now, and putting our own miles on them provides them intrinsic ownership qualities.
+The idea that they were used didn’t matter to us then, and it doesn’t matter to us now, because they’re ours now, and putting our own miles on them provides intrinsic ownership qualities.

-We could use these words to shock and offend our authority figures into recognizing that we’ve arrived, and we have some power now.
+We use these words to shock and offend our authority figures into recognizing that we’ve arrived, and we have some power now.
 We want them to know that we know these words now, and we’re not afraid to use them anymore.
 We find these words rebellious and liberating, and we plan to use them in a manner our parents have never heard before.
 Check that, we know they’ve probably heard them before, but they’ve never heard us say them, not like this … (kapow!)
 We’re not afraid to use these words to inform them that we now reject everything they hold dear, and we’re no longer afraid to violate how they once viewed us.
 We might understand, on some level, that their provocative nature contains evergreen qualities, but does the idea that our grandparents knew them, and probably used them in the same shocking, offensive manner give the words more power or less?
 Is it all about their provocative, shocking qualities, or does it have something to do with the foundational familiarities that we all have with them?

 That bomb you just dropped on your mom to express your intense rebellion to her matriarchal constructs was probably the same word she used on her mother to try to accomplish the same thing.
-When we attempt to shock her with our provocative use of offensive words, are we smashing the matriarchy, or are we carrying on an old family tradition?
+When we attempt to shock her with our provocative use of offensive words, are we smashing the matriarchy, or are we carrying on a family tradition?

 We have a relationship with these words, and we know our relationship isn’t monogamous.
 We’ll use whatever word comes to mind to suit our needs, and we don’t mind it when someone else uses and abuses them in the same manner.
-We might even bond with that straight-laced, church-girl, from a neighboring cubicle, who causally dropped a big bombastic word on her co-worker.
-“I didn’t know you cussed,” we might say, leaning over the cubicle wall with a gleam in our eye.
+We might even bond with that straight-laced, church-girl, from a neighboring cubicle, who just causally dropped a big bombastic word on her co-worker.
+“I didn’t know you cussed,” we say, leaning over the cubicle wall with a gleam in our eye.
 Now, we may not become besties over one swear word, but it could open the door to respect that could lead to a level of bonding that probably wouldn’t have happened without that swear word.

 Dropping the perfect swear word in the perfect place, with learned intonation, can also provide excellent punctuation.
 Proper usage can garner the attention and adulation from those listening to an otherwise boring story about our trip to the post office.
 They can provide an interesting or funny comma, if we know how to pound our point home with a more offensive and exciting exclamation point.
 The proper technique involves a one-step, two-step, shock, shock, shock! series of steps that we should follow with a casual, blasé open turn that suggests this isn’t half as meaningful to us as it is to you.